koba04/jsconf-jp-presentation/packages/react-fs/README.md

 ## TypeScript

-If you use `@koba04/react-fs` with TypeScript, you have to edit `typeRoots` liek the following.
+If you use `@koba04/react-fs` with TypeScript, you have to edit `typeRoots` like the following.

 ```json
     "typeRoots": [